 - 4. How do I prove an Abilify claim in Las Vegas, NV?

-Patients who developed compulsive behaviors such as gambling addictions, shopping addictions, binge-eating, and hyper-sexuality from taking Abilify may be able to sue the drug manufacturer (the defendant) for negligence.
+Patients who developed impulse control problems such as gambling addictions, shopping addictions, binge-eating, and hyper-sexuality from taking Abilify may be able to sue the drug manufacturer (the defendant) for negligence.
 Plaintiffs in negligence lawsuits have to show four things in order to win:

 - The defendant(s) owed the plaintiff a duty of care;